raspberrypilearning/hows-your-day/en/step_8.md

 This is a **bleep test** - for people who like running!

 The assistant has three modes:
-+ Start up animation
++ Start-up animation
 + The activity
 + Results

 1. Press the micro:bit logo at the top to reset the program
-2. Watch the start up animation and instructions
+2. Watch the start-up animation and instructions
 3. Press B to start the activity
 4. Wait for a few bleeps and then press B to see the results!